Arch0125/Blockchain-eKYC-Consortium/README.md

 Hence, the security of Blockchain is achieved along with the flexibility and scalibility required.

 Templates used :
-1. Bootstrap Agency
+1. Bootstrap Agency for Front-page
 2. Bootstrap NavBar
+3. Bootstrap/jquery Form

 # Requirements
 1. Nodejs